Synapse 3 doesn't open on Windows 10

 Fixing Synapse 3 #

-We first need to open up an administrative command prompt by searching cmd
+We first need to open up an administrative command prompt by searching cmd, right clicking on it and selecting Run as administrator.

 IPv6 #